-- If I stack park my vehicle and leave my keys with the attendant, what happens if I return after their shift ends at 6:00 pm?
+- If I stack park my vehicle and leave my keys with the attendant, what happens if I return after their shift ends?

-- At closing, the attendant will attempt to call or send a text message with information about your keys.
-The attendant will ensure your vehicle is moved to a regular parking space and that the vehicle’s doors are locked.
-The keys will be safely delivered to a TAPS attendant at the Pavilion District Parking Structure entrance kiosk, located on the corner of Hutchison and N. Dairy Rd.
-You may exchange your claim check for your keys at this location from 6 p.m.–9:30 p.m.
-After 9:30pm, remaining vehicle keys will be locked in a secure facility, and may be picked up the following morning from the Corinthian attendant in the lot where the vehicle was parked.
+- At closing, the attendant would attempt to call or send a text message with information about your keys.
+The attendant would ensure your vehicle is moved to a regular parking space and that the vehicle’s doors are locked, and the keys would be safely transferred to an attendant at the Pavilion District Parking Structure entrance kiosk, located on the corner of Hutchison and N. Dairy Rd.
+Drivers would be able to exchange their claim check for the keys at this location, up until 9:30 p.m.
+Keys left overnight would be locked in a secure facility, and could be picked up the following morning from the stack parking attendant in the lot where the vehicle was parked.

-Another option is to carry a spare key with you, which allows you to drive your vehicle home and retrieve your keys from the attendant the following day.
-If you know you will be returning late, communicate this with the attendant to determine if other options are available.
+Another option is to carry a spare key with you, which would allow you to drive your vehicle home and retrieve your keys from the attendant the following day.
+Drivers who know they will be returning late are encouraged to communicate this with the lot attendant, to determine if other options are available.

 - Am I required to provide my keys to a stack parking attendant, and will my car be safe?

-- If you self-park in a regular parking space, you do not need to leave your keys with an attendant.
-If the regular spaces in a parking lot/structure are full, customers always have the option to leave the area and proceed to another available parking location.
-However, those who take advantage of stack parking services will park their vehicle in the aisle as directed, lock their car, and provide the key to the attendant in exchange for a numbered claim check.
-All keys will be kept in a secure key box along with the claim tag, and attendants will be present at all times during stack parking hours.
-Vehicles will be released only when the appropriate claim ticket is presented.
+- Drivers who self-park in a regular parking space would not be required to leave their keys with an attendant.
+If the regular spaces in a parking lot/structure are full, customers would always have the option to leave the area and proceed to another available parking location.
+However, those who take advantage of stack parking services would park their vehicle in the aisle as directed, lock their car, and provide the key to the attendant in exchange for a numbered claim check.
+All keys are kept in a secure key box along with the claim tag, and attendants would be present at all times during stack parking hours.
+Vehicles would be released only when the appropriate claim ticket is presented.